 On the road between Neum and Hrasno, there is a 3,000 year old fort at the side of the road.
 It’s not protected, it has not been renovated or deemed a tourist site.
 It’s just sitting there, a little wild, this magnificent fort that is over 3,000 years old.
 You can walk right inside and check out the old walls, the bakery, the central tower and even the mini prison where men would have been locked up for petty crimes.

-Visiting Bosnia Herzegovina: The people
+Things To Do In Bosnia and Herzegovina: The people

 3. Welcoming hostels